huige9999/sddLiteCLI/repomix-output.md

 ## Notes
 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
-- Only files matching these patterns are included: bin, package.json, src
+- Only files matching these patterns are included: src, package.json, README.md
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Files are sorted by Git change count (files with more changes are at the bottom)

 # Directory Structure
 ```
-bin/
-  sdd-lite.js
 src/
   commands/
     add-module.js